kyaulabs/win11tweak/README.md

 * Microsoft Telemetry/Tracking Stripped

+* *(Optional)* Microsoft Edge Completed Removed

 * *(Optional)* Windows Defender Completed Removed

 * Chocolatey Package Manger, manage packages like a Linux system

 * MSYS2 is used for a Linux terminal

-* Git for Windows is directly integrated into MSYS2, this uses the faster native version of Git with the added benefit of being able to use the default MSYS2 package manager `pacman`
+* Git for Windows directly integrated into MSYS2, this uses the faster native version of Git with the added benefit of being able to use the default MSYS2 package manager `pacman` [^1]

-* YubiKey Ready! [^1]
+* YubiKey Ready! [^2]

 * *(Optional)* GPG and SSH key forwarding over SSH